 What Is Turnaround Management?
 (Everything You Need to Know)

-Turnaround management is the process of assisting businesses that are in a state of crisis, decline or recovery.
-This process is usually led by a turnaround consultant/manager, who is trained to both: a) help businesses recover operationally and become profitable; and b) restructure a company’s balance sheet.
+Turnaround management is the process of assisting businesses that are in a state of crisis, decline, or recovery.
+This process is usually led by a turnaround consultant/manager, who is trained to both: a) help businesses recover operationally and become profitable; b) restructure a company’s balance sheet.

 What does turnaround management look like in practice?
 Here’s what you need to know.